balfieri/aws/README.md

 2. Create a special group within each AWS root account for admins of that account.
 Call it "admins".
 Only these users may perform administrative actions for the account.
 Only they have SSH keys that allow them to SSH to instances as ec2-user  which should be the only sudo-capable Linux username.

-3. Use SSH as the main mechanism for connecting to instances.
+3. Use SSH as the only mechanism for connecting to instances.
 Even VNC can be run through SSH tunnels.
 I trust SSH when it's set up properly.
 In a later section, I will show you how to harden SSH on your instances so that hackers have no chance of getting in.
-For SSH, I use a Yubikey encryption device plugged into my PC with a required passcode, plus a time-based authenticator code on my phone.
-I don't use VPN or special gateway instances.
-Stick to one mechanism: SSH.
-Do not even allow pinging of instances from the internet.

 4. By default, do not allow non-admin users to do anything with AWS, including read-only things.
 There is no reason to create some kind of "users" group by default.
 Instead, allow those users only SSH access to one or more instances using non-admin Linux usernames.
 For the most part, non-admin users can operate without even worrying about whether their servers live in AWS, Google Cloud, or on-premises.
 Later, I will show how to map subdomain names to running instances to make it easier to log in in the face of changing IP addresses.